FabricMC/fabric-docs/develop/items/custom-armor.md

   @[code transcludeWith=:::9](@/reference/latest/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java)

-## Creating an Instance of the ArmorMaterial
+## Creating an Instance of the ArmorMaterial {#creating-an-instance-of-the-armormaterial}

 To use the armor material with the armor items, you'll need to create an instance of it - similar to a tool material: